 Why the nano drone carve-out does not solve the problem

 Drones under 250 grams sit in the Nano category and receive reduced obligations for Indian residents in uncontrolled airspace.
-Tourists frequently read this as a green light.
+Tourists frequently read this as a green light, and it is the source of most which-drone-is-allowed-in-India confusion at the border.
 The nano drone India tourist carve-out is a registration carve-out, not an operational permission.

 Three issues compound for foreign visitors with a nano drone.
 The DGFT prohibition of 9 February 2022 covers the equipment even in nano form unless carried as personal baggage with a Red Channel declaration.
 The operational eligibility test under the Drone Rules 2021 applies regardless of weight class.
 State advisories continue to prohibit nano-class operations in tourist zones around heritage sites and border districts.

-The sub-250-gram DJI Mini foreign tourist India customs question is the highest-volume long-tail search inside this cluster.
+The DJI Mini India customs question, framed as whether the sub-250-gram unit can travel as personal baggage for a foreign tourist, is the highest-volume long-tail search inside this cluster.
 The factual answer varies by airport.
 Customs officers at Delhi, Mumbai, Bangalore, and Hyderabad have detained sub-250-gram units arriving without a Red Channel declaration.
 The carve-out reduces the registration obligation but does not displace the customs obligation.
 (DGCA RPAS Guidance Manual, Revision 4)

 Understanding how the eGCA portal handles non-resident applications